CENTEL : 33.75 THB | +0.25 (0.75%)

 Water Management

 CENTEL recognizes the critical importance of the responsible use of common goods, including water, especially given the water-intensive nature of our operations.
-We actively collect data and monitor our business activities to ensure full compliance with local laws and regulations, aiming to prevent and mitigate any risks to the environment and surrounding communities.
+We actively collect data and monitor our business activities to ensure full compliance with local laws and regulations, ensuring that wastewater is treated in accordance with water quality standards.
+We also promote the reuse of treated wastewater to optimize water efficiency, while helping to prevent and mitigate risks to the environment and surrounding communities.

 Effective water management is a key priority for us.
 This includes managing water consumption, treating and reusing grey water according to established standards.
-We also promote water conservation by implementing water-saving technologies and equipment.
+We also promote water conservation by implementing water-saving technologies and efficient equipment, and environmentally friendly cleaning products.
 Equally important is fostering awareness among our stakeholders to encourage collective action in preserving water.
+Through our “My Green Day” Program, guests staying more than one night are invited to support sustainable practices by reusing bed linens and towels or opting out of daily room cleaning services.
 These efforts not only contribute to reducing operational costs but also strengthen our resilience against the challenges of water stress and climate change.

 Water Scarcity Risk Assessment